dalton704/HTLM-and-CSS/README.md

 # HTML-and-CSS
-The Tech Academy HTML and CSS assignments.
+My submissions for The Tech Academy HTML and CSS assignments.